Why Do Babies Fake Crying And How To Stop Them?

 Image: Shutterstock

 The most common reason behind a baby’s fake crying or simulated whimpering is to attract the attention of a parent or caregiver (2).
 Babies enjoy the company of parents and other primary caregivers.
-A baby may cry to gain their attention and elicit their company as a response.
+So, if the baby cries when a parent is not around, it indicates they want their attention.
+It is the baby’s way to elicit their parent’s company.
 In such cases, the baby usually becomes cheerful once the parent is close and starts crying the moment the parent leaves.

 A study noted that babies displayed a positive emotional state before certain types of crying not associated with distress (3).
 It suggested that the babies in the study were crying voluntarily and, thus, were fake crying.
 The researchers noted that it was a remarkable way to gain parents’ attention, and babies who fake cry may have better communication skills in the long run.